Notice of intended regulatory action

 If required, one or more public hearings will be held at least 15 days before the close of the public comment period.
 During the hearing, the agency accepts comment on the proposed regulation.
 Public hearings are informal proceedings, and pre-registration to speak is not required.
 Times and places of hearings are published in the Virginia Register and announced on the Virginia Town Hall and Commonwealth Calendar.

 Adoption by board

 After the close of the public comment period, the appropriate citizen board reviews the proposed regulation and, based on public comment and agency recommendations, takes final action on the regulation at an open, publicly called meeting.
 If adopted, the final regulation is published in The Virginia Register.
 The adopted regulation also is sent to the Governor's Office and the Department of Planning and Budget.

 The adopted regulation becomes effective no earlier than 30 days after it is published in The Virginia Register.
 The effective date may be delayed by the Governor, an appropriate legislative committee or a petition of 25 or more people requesting additional public comment on substantial changes made to the proposed regulation.

 Virginia Register of Regulations

 The Virginia Register of Regulations is published every other Monday as overseen by the Virginia Code Commission in the Division of Legislative Services.
-It contains all proposed and recently adopted state regulations, gubernatorial executive orders, Virginia tax bulletins, and notices of public hearings and open meetings of state agencies.
+It contains all proposed and recently adopted state regulations, gubernatorial executive orders, Virginia tax bulletins, and notices of public hearings on proposed regulations.

 The Virginia Register is available at most public libraries across the state.
 For more information, contact The Virginia Register of Regulations, General Assembly Building, 910 Capitol Street, Richmond, Virginia 23219, (804) 786-3591.